edumserrano/dotnet-sdk-extensions/docs/docs-main.md

 * Extensions to use on app code.
 * Extensions to use when doing integration and unit tests.

-For more information about each extension check its docs and demo.
+For more information about each extension check its docs.
 You can find the link to each extension's documentation below.

 ### For apps